Professor Georgina Heydon

 4 PhD Current Supervisions9 PhD Completions

 - Family violence and sexual harm: Principles for responding to victim survivors with co-occurring experience of family and sexual violence.
-Funded by: Department of Families, Fairness and Housing (Victoria Government) from (2022 to 2023)
+Funded by: Family Violence Research Grants Program from (2022 to 2023)

 - Anonymous and Confidential Reporting Options for Sexual Assault: An Exploration of their Purpose, Use and Potential in Australia.
 Funded by: Australian Institute Criminology Research Grants from (2020 to 2023)